alphagov/performanceplatform-documentation/glossary.rst

   Observation
     A 'row' in a dataset

-  Service
+  (Transactional) Service
-    Central govenment in the UK operates 766 services, eg Renew you car tax, Apply for Carer's Allowance, Book a practical driving test etc
+    A facility that enables user to transact with government, eg Renew you car tax, Apply for Carer's Allowance, Apply for a fishing rod licence etc.

   Service Group
     A group of closely related services, eg Carer's Allowance service group includes applications, existing claims, appeals etc